cronkitedata/dj/docs/_weeks/week051.md

 ## In class

-### Tuesday

 * An introduction to R - we'll go through getting used to the screen and all of the elements of it together.
 * An introduction to R projects and R Markdown as a way to hold all of your work on a project, negating much of the need for a detailed data diary.
 * Lab: Create your own R Markdown document

-### Thursday
-* Story workshop on disparities in traffic stops
-* An introduction to converting your Excel work to R.

 ## Due this week

-* Write out an algorithm for something you do all the time.
+* [Write out an algorithm]({{"assignments/04-algorithm" | relative_url }}) for something you do all the time.
 This isn't programmed in a language -- just write down all the steps.
 Include a few decision points, such as the "check ingredients" in our example from last week.
 It can be as simple as making coffee or brushing your teeth.
 (Due Sunday, Feb.
 9)
 * Take the swirl() lesson under [Exercises]({{site.rdocs}}/011-r-install.html#resources-and-exercises) in the reading).
 You don't have to turn anything in.

 ## Preparation